chinamike65/hugo-tuolesi/content/book4/book4en.md

 The ones who often meet must be the ones with fate, the mosquitoes without fate can't enter the room, we can't see the bugs without fate, and there are no living beings who have no fate, they will meet.

-It is very likely that our parents, grandparents and other relatives and friends who are destined to meet are reincarnated after death.
+It is very likely that our parents, grandparents and other relatives and friends who are destined to meet are reborn after death.

 It is very, very important to recognize that all sentient beings are mothers.